Lakeland Community College

 - Lakeland Community College is a public institution of higher education dedicated to providing learning opportunities to the community it serves.
 The college strives to provide an environment for students which fosters the development of social, political, aesthetic, and moral values.

-- The teacher population of 295 teachers has grown by 22% over five years.
+- The teacher population of 295 teachers has stayed relatively flat over five years.

 |Lakeland Community College||(OH) Community College Avg.|